dotnet/csharplang/proposals/csharp-13.0/ref-struct-interfaces.md

 {
     void M()
     {
-        // Error: both of these box if I1 is implemented by a ref struct I1 local1 = this;
+        // Danger: both of these box if I1 is implemented by a ref struct I1 local1 = this;
         object local2 = this;
     }
 }

-ref struct S = I1 { }
+// Error: I1.M cannot implement interface member I1.M() for ref struct S ref struct S : I1 { }
 ```

 To handle this a `ref struct` will be forced to implement all members of an interface, even if they have default implementations.